nit-rk4/HelpingHand/php/README.md

-# PHP Folder
+# /php

-All logic PHP files go here — things that handle data, not pages.

-Examples:
-- login.php (handles login submission)
-- submit_request.php
-- approve_request.php

-Don't put full HTML pages here.
-Use `/pages` for that.
+This folder is for PHP files that handle the backend logic.
+This **should not** contain full HTML pages.
+Just backend logic and scripts.

+Note:
+- Try to structure your code to be modular and reusable as much as you can
+- Write comments explaining your code so that frontend developers can understand better.